 Final review of the international candidates and selection of the Study of the U.S. Institutes for Scholars nominees from the multinational candidate pool will be conducted by the Study of the U.S. Branch of the U.S. Department of State, Bureau of Educational and Cultural Affairs.

-The Fulbright Finland Foundation organizes a full day pre-departure orientation for all Finnish Fulbright grantees on May 14, 2019.
+The Fulbright Finland Foundation organizes a full day pre-departure orientation for all Finnish Fulbright Finland grantees on May 13, 2020.
 All grantees are expected to attend.

 Descriptions of the 2021 Study of the U.S. Institutes and Host Institutions